Ojos del Salado: Lakes

-Ojos del Salado hosts the highest lake in the world (Note: There are waterbodies at 6600 m elevation; if considered lakes they may be the highest lakes in the world.) in the form of the crater lake in the summit crater.
+Ojos del Salado hosts the highest lake in the world (Note: There are waterbodies at 6600 m elevation; if considered lakes, they may be the highest lakes in the world.) in the form of the crater lake in the summit crater.
 Fed by permafrost and snowfields, it lies at 6480–6500 m elevation.
 It is surrounded by fumaroles and covers an area of 6000 m2.
 Waters in a creek flowing into this lake reach temperatures of 40.8 C.

 There are two lakes at 5900 m elevation on the northeastern slope, c.
 4 km away from the higher lake.
 Each has an area of 2500 m2 and an estimated depth of 1 m.
-Ephemeral lakes (Note: An early report of such lakes goes back to 1937.) occur at 5900–6000 m elevation, when meltwater from permafrost accumulates in closed depressions.
+Ephemeral lakes (Note: An early report of such lakes goes back to 1937.) occur at 5900–6000 m elevation, when meltwater from underground snow/ice and permafrost accumulates in closed depressions.
 Such ponds may form in depressions at 6380 m elevation.
 Some of the lakes may be permanently frozen.
 Lakes might disappear with climate change owing to the breakdown of permafrost.
+There are no permanent waterbodies, whether creeks or lakes, at low altitudes, except for Laguna Verde.

 Surroundings

 The landscape is dominated by volcanoes, many of Pleistocene or Holocene age, and is the highest volcanic region in the world.
 Young volcanoes have conical shapes and often feature summit craters.
 Travellers have called the region a "moonscape".
 There are hot springs in the region, such as the Termas Laguna Verde at the shores of Laguna Verde, which are frequented by visitors.

-Volcanic Landscapes of the Central Andes.
+Volcanic landscapes of the Central Andes.
 Shown are Nevado Ojos del Salado, Cerro El Cóndor and Peinado, along the Argentina-Chile border.
 Astronaut photo from International Space Station, 2010.

 The volcano lies in the middle of an over 80 km long east–west trending chain of volcanoes that form a drainage divide and includes the volcanoes Nevado Tres Cruces, Incahuasi and Cerro Blanco.
-This chain of volcanoes appears to be part of the Ojos del Salado-San Buenaventura tectonic lineament, which corresponds to a geographic (southern boundary of the Puna de Atacama) and tectonic discontinuity in the region.
+This chain of volcanoes appears to be part of the Ojos del Salado–San Buenaventura tectonic lineament, which corresponds to a geographic (southern boundary of the Puna de Atacama) and tectonic discontinuity in the region.
 The lineament may be a consequence of the subduction of the Copiapo Ridge at this latitude.
 An alternative view is that the subducting Copiapo Ridge is actually located north of the lineament; this would be more consistent with the theory that the subduction of such ridges gives rise to gaps in the volcanic chain.